pran-jal/Keys/README.md

 ONLY FOR EDUCATIONAL PURPOSE.

-these files (Keys) were craeted as practice projects in visual studio in a attempt to learn and practice Visual Studio, C++, etc.
+these files (Keys) were created as practice projects in visual studio in an attempt to learn and practice Visual Studio, C++, etc.

 They are not meant or intended to promote piracy in any way.